Trapping and killing leaves wildlife orphaned.

 Learning how to live harmoniously with wildlife is not only in the animals’ best interest but ours as well.
 Whether the problem is a squirrel in your attic or a woodchuck feasting on your garden, there are humane solutions that don’t involve lethal trapping and killing of the animal.
 There are many simple solutions to common wildlife conflicts, including removal of bird feeders each spring, garden fencing, and wildlife proofing chimneys and attics.
 Remember that if an animal is killed or relocated, babies may be left behind and will ultimately perish from starvation, predation, hypothermia, etc., without their mother.

-The trapping of wildlife in defense of property is unregulated in Vermont--countless beavers, foxes, raccoons and others are killed each year when humane solutions exist.
-The Vermont Fish & Wildlife Department has little to no data on animals killed in defense of property.
-If you are hiring a nuisance wildlife control operator, be aware that they don't have to be licensed in Vermont or carry a trapping license.
+The killing of wildlife in defense of property under title 10 §4828 is unregulated in Vermont--countless beavers, foxes, raccoons, and others animals are trapped and killed each year when humane solutions exist.
+The Vermont Fish & Wildlife Department has little to no data on animals killed in defense of property or how many animals are orphaned.
+If you are hiring a nuisance wildlife control operator, be aware that they don't have to be licensed in Vermont and many of them employ cruel methods of killing, including drowning.
 You can learn more about "nuisance" wildlife trapping here.

 Check out these links for more information on resolution of human/wildlife conflicts: